Weed Water War Wages On

 Roseburg, however, says it’s just trying to claim the water rights that it bought in the 1980s.

-Brad Shoemaker, spokesperson for Water for Citizens of Weed, says sending the complaint to Forest Stewardship Council is a way to engage the company on the ethical problems of forcing the city to hand over its water resources.
+Bruce Shoemaker, spokesperson for Water for Citizens of Weed, says sending the complaint to Forest Stewardship Council is a way to engage the company on the ethical problems of forcing the city to hand over its water resources.

 It would hit them in the wallet, he says.